localstack/docs/content/en/localstack/filesystem.md

 ```

 `${TMPDIR}` could be an arbitrary location on the host e.g. `/some/path/`.
-In this case the effective layout would be something like:
+In such case the effective layout would be something like:

 ```
 $ tree -L 4 /some/path/localstack